jaehughes/IDPDocs/docs/assesment.md

 *Examples and hints and tips on producing materials for electrical design acceptance can be found [here](ElectricalDA.pdf)*

-**Mechanical Design Acceptance**
+**Mechanical Documentation**

-For mechanical design acceptance, we want to.
-These should be sufficient for you to construct your robot, and to use the files to laser cut/3D print parts as required.
+The CAD submitted should be sufficient to allow another engineer to assemble your robot, and to use the files to laser cut/3D print parts as required.
 We want to know what material you have to chosen to use and why as part of the submitted designs.

 * **Overall CAD Assembly.** Showing the assembled CAD model.
 This should be as near as possible to actual design.
 If any changes are made to the mechanical parts by 'hand crafting' attempts should be made to make the CAD model reflect this, or notes should be added to the CAD model.
 The assembly should include any sensors mounts, electronics mounts and therefore must be developed in conjunction with the other sub-teams.
 Make sure you have a drawing with:
     * Overall assembly showing the entire structure (including any mounts for sensors)